Climate change in Turkey: Temperature and weather changes

-As of 2024, the hottest year on record was 2024 and second hottest 2010.

-Turkey is forecast to be more severely affected than many other countries, but effects vary considerably across the regions of the country.
+Turkey is forecast to be more severely affected than many other countries, but effects vary considerably across its regions.
+As of 2026, the hottest year on record (since 1971) was 2024, followed by 2010, 2018, 2023 and 2025.
+As of 2026 the OECD thinks that with a low-carbon scenario the rise can be kept below 1.7 degrees.

-The weather is becoming more extreme, especially rainfall, and in 2021 there were extensive wildfires in the south and floods in the north.
+The weather is becoming more extreme, especially rainfall, for example in 2021 there were extensive wildfires in the south and floods in the north.
 Wildfires in Turkey have increased due to climate change, and wind speed is predicted to increase throughout the Marmara region.

-Precipitation in the north varies less than in the south.
 More floods are predicted, due to rainfall replacing snow.

-Seasonally, there may be more precipitation in the winter, but 50% less in spring and autumn.
+Total precipitation did not change much in the 35 years before 2025, but may decrease and become more variable.
 Heatwaves and droughts are increasing, at least in some parts of the country.

-Flash floods are predicted to become more frequent as here in Sinop.